tarlanhasanli/ewallet/README.md

 - React
 - Axios
 - Material-UI
+- Docker

 ### How to Run
 1. Clone the repository
+2. Ensure Docker and Docker Compose are installed on your system
-2. Open a terminal and navigate to the ewallet/frontend directory
+3. Open a terminal and navigate to the `ewallet` directory
-3. Run npm install to install the necessary dependencies
-4. Run npm start to start the React development server
+4. Run `docker-compose up --build` to build and start the Docker containers
-5. Open another terminal and navigate to the ewallet directory
-6. Run mvn spring-boot:run to start the Spring Boot server
-7. Open a web browser and navigate to http://localhost:3000 to use the application
+5. Open a web browser and navigate to http://localhost:3000 to use the application

 ### Endpoints
 The backend provides the following endpoints: